 Photo by Greg Powers

-Isabella plans to rent an apartment here and to be on site seven days a week.
-He also wants to bring some of his other concepts to the city, if Graffiato proves successful. “[This restaurant] is not a one [trick] pony for me, it’s for the future.”
+Isabella isn't going back to D.C. the day after the doors of his new Richmond restaurant open.
+He's renting an apartment here, and he plans to stick around for a while.
+He also wants to bring some of his other concepts to the city, if Graffiato proves successful. "[This restaurant] is not a one [trick] pony for me.
+It's for the future."

 *CORRECTION: This article originally stated that Malolm Mitchell appeared on Top Chef.
 He appeared on Next Food Network Star.
 It also failed to mention Mike Isabella's D.C. business partner, Hilda Staples.
 We regret the errors.